omeka/classic-enduser/docs/Content/Items.md

     - Each field can have multiple values; Simply click the "Add Input" button beside each field title to add a new input for that field.
     - You can use HTML in these elements if you want; see below for more information.
 2. The **Item Type Metadata** tab lets you choose a specific item type for the object you are adding.
     - Once you choose the type by using the drop-down menu, relevant metadata fields appear for you to complete.
-    - See [Managing Item Types 2.0](/Managing_Item_Types_2.0) for information about adding/editing item types.)
+    - See [Item Types](Item_Types) for information about adding/editing item types.)
 3. The **Files** tab lets you upload files to an item.
     - Clicking the "Add Another File" link will reveal another field for adding a file.
 You can associate any number of files to an item.
-Read more about [Managing Files 2.0](Managing_Files_2.0).
+Read more about [Files](Files).
 4. The **Tags** tab allows you add keyword tags to your item.
     - You must press the “Add Tags” button in order to attach tags to an item.
 Simple entering them in the Add Tags field will not work.
 5. To assign items to a collection: on the right side of the page, under the "Add Item" button is a drop-down menu where you can assign your item to a collection.
 Remember, items can only belong to one collection.
 6. At any time, you may check the “Public” and/or “Featured” boxes to the right of the item form, just under the button for Add Item.
 7. Be sure to click the "Add Item" button to save your data.